-The non-credit risk factors evaluated by DU include: the borrower’s equity and LTV ratio, liquid reserves, loan purpose, loan term, loan amortization type, occupancy type, debt-to-income ratio, property type, co-borrowers, and self-employment.
+The non-credit risk factors evaluated by DU include: the borrower’s equity and LTV ratio, liquid reserves, loan purpose, loan term, loan amortization type, occupancy type, debt-to-income ratio, housing expense ratio, property type, co-borrowers, and self-employment.

 DU performs a comprehensive evaluation of these factors, weighing each factor based on the amount of risk it represents and its importance to the recommendation.
 DU analyzes the results of this evaluation along with the evaluation of the borrower’s credit profile to arrive at the underwriting recommendation for the loan casefile.

 More information on these risk factors is provided below.
 Also see below for information about the risk factors DU considers when evaluating loans where no borrower has a credit score.

 A borrower’s credit history is an account of how well the borrower has handled credit, both now and in the past.
 An older, established history—even though the accounts may have zero balances—will have a more positive impact on the borrower’s credit profile than newly established accounts.

 A borrower who has a relatively new credit history (a few recently opened accounts) is not automatically considered a high credit risk.
 Successfully managing newly established accounts, including making payments as agreed, signifies lower risk.